The Origin of Life

 Thermodynamic perspective

-This essay will look at livings systems in the light of thermodynamics.
+This essay will look at living systems in the light of thermodynamics.

 Expand this node